rorywalsh/CsoundPhaser3/README.md

 }
 ```

-Where `this.triggerLights` is variable used to hold the current value of the `triggerLights` channel.
-Each time it changes the `this.triggerLightning()` function is called.
+Where `this.triggerLights` is a variable used to hold the current value of the `triggerLights` Csound channel.
+Each time it changes the `this.triggerLightning()` function is called and strikes of lightning will appear in the scene.

 [Example](moodSounds2.html)

-Note that the timed function used the drive the strikes of lightning in the prevous example have been disabled in this case.
+Note that the timed function used the drive the strikes of lightning in the previous example have been disabled in this case.

 ## Bad things happen

 In the demo game, collisions between certain sprites and the main player result in Spike being cosmically teleported back in time to the start of the level.
-The bad platforms, or grass in this case is created in the same way as other platform, but different colliders are used with them.
-In the simpe level designer, we use 'g' to denote This is done my marking certain sprites in the level string array with a 'h' instead of an 'x'.
+The bad platforms, or razor grass in this case, is created in the same way as any other platform, but different colliders are used with them.
+In the simple level designer, we use 'g' to denote the bad grass we wish to use in the scene.
+This is done my marking certain sprites in the level string array with a 'h' instead of an 'x'.

 The demo game also features good grass that can be added as a prop anywhere in the scene.
 Again they are added in the same way as the other game objects.